Valdarno chicken

-The Valdarno is a breed of black dual-purpose chicken from the lower part of the Valdarno, the valley of the Arno river, in Tuscany, central Italy.
-It became virtually extinct in the 20th century, but the population is recovering.
+The Valdarno is an Italian breed of black dual-purpose chicken.
+It originates in, and is named for, the lower part of the Valdarno, the valley of the Arno river, in Tuscany in central Italy.
+It became virtually extinct in the twentieth century, but the population is recovering.
 It is a quite different breed from the Valdarnese, which originates in the upper Valdarno, and is white.

 History

 The Valdarno chicken takes its name from the Valdarno, the valley of the Arno river.
 It was in the past extensively raised in the lower part of the valley between Florence and the Tyrrhenian Sea and in the plains surrounding Pisa, in the areas of comuni such as Cerreto Guidi, Pontedera, Empoli, Poggibonsi and San Miniato.